uvaai/ml1/_schedules/1 Fall 2021/index.md

 or machine learning topic.
 The exact topic is listed as part of the schedule and usually consists of some extra theory not covered in the theory videos or reading material.
-In addition, they will often serve as the central place to any ask questions or discuss that theory together with your fellow students.
+In addition, they will often serve as the central place to ask any questions or discuss that theory together with your fellow students.

-Questions about the theory can therefore best be asked during the lectures, or alternatively as public questions on the Ed forum, as described below.
+Questions about the theory can, therefore best be asked during the lectures, or alternatively as public questions on the Ed forum, as described below.
 That way, any clarification on the theory will benefit your fellow students too.